 - Click – whenever a user selects a link that takes them outside of Google Search. (more on this here)

-- Average position – the mean ranking of your page(s) for a query or queries.
+- The average position is the mean ranking of your page(s) for a query or query.

 - CTR – click-through rate, essentially, the ratio of clicks to impressions.

 Here are three ways to make the most out of the data provided by Google Search Console.

 - Find out what keywords your site/content ranks for.

 When it comes to managing your site’s SEO, this is the first step to success.
 Simply access your “Performance” report within Google Search Console and select the “Queries” tab to see all of the search terms your site shows up in the search results for, both sitewide and page-by-page.

 When developing your site, it’s easy to overlook things.
 However, you no longer have to inspect your site’s source code for errors – Google Search Console logs them for you!
 Simply access your “Coverage” report and select “Error” and “Valid with warnings” to see which pages have errors or aren’t indexed, as well as why this is the case.